-According to some studies, up to 93% of the population listens to music, illustrating just how deeply this art form has permeated our lives and our daily lives.
-Portuguese is one of the 10 languages most commonly spoken in the world - so what kind of music can you listen to in order to learn Portuguese?
+According to some studies, up to 93% of the population listens to music, illustrating just how deeply this art form has permeated our lives.
+If Portuguese is one of the 10 languages most commonly spoken in the world - so what kind of music can you listen to in order to learn Portuguese?

-Music is very much part of the Lusophone cultural heritage, whether it is folk or traditional music or Brazilian beats.
-In this article, we won’t be focusing on instrumental pieces - obviously, since you want to learn Portuguese through music - but on some of the most inspiring vocal pieces composed by Portuguese musician
+Music is a significant part of the Lusophone cultural heritage, whether it is folk or traditional music or Brazilian beats.
+In this article, we won't be focusing on instrumental pieces - obviously, since you want to learn Portuguese through music - but on some of the most inspiring popular Portuguese songs.

 The best Portuguese tutors available